 Influencing factors of laser engraving marking

-The type of metal used for laser engraving can affect the life of the design.
+The type of Laser Engraver for Metal can affect the life of the design.
 Some metals, such as stainless steel and titanium, are more resistant to corrosion and wear than others, and laser engraving on these metals may last longer.
 However, laser engraving on softer metals, such as aluminum and brass, may not last as long because these metals are more prone to wear and tear.
 The type of laser used for laser engraving will also affect the life of the design.
 Some lasers, such as CO2 lasers, are better suited for engraving metal than others.
 The power and wavelength of the laser will also affect the life of the design, with higher-power lasers and longer wavelengths producing more permanent engravings.

 The conditions to which metals are exposed can also affect the life of laser engraving.
 Exposure to moisture, heat and other environmental factors can cause metals to corrode and deteriorate over time, which can affect the life of laser engraving.
 In addition, exposure to chemicals and other corrosive substances can also affect the life of laser engraving.